 For children, it’s important to address the changes that they may recognize in their parent, and strongly reinforce that they are not responsible for those changes.
 This can be a challenge for parents suffering from the invisible wounds, because there’s nothing visible or tangible to place responsibility on.
 The frustration that children may endure can seem directed at them, but often times it’s the result of struggles and frustrations stemming from the brain injury.
 It’s also important to monitor military children who are living with a parent suffering from TBI or PTS.
 If there are certain behavioral changes, it may be time to seek out some outside assistance for the children, too.

-For service members suffering from the Invisible Wounds of War, treatment centers can be challenging to find.
+For service members suffering from the invisible wounds of war, treatment centers can be challenging to find.
 That’s where the Intrepid Fallen Heroes Fund steps in.
-With 7 of 10 Intrepid Spirit Centers completed and operational, we’re building facilities to treat our military service members suffering from TBI and PTS.
+With 8 of 10 Intrepid Spirit Centers completed and operational, we’re building facilities to treat our military service members suffering from TBI and PTS.
 Each center is specially equipped to treat these injuries, based on an interdisciplinary model of care developed at our National Intrepid Center of Excellence.
-Intrepid Spirit Centers are built on public support, and 100% of donations go directly towards the construction of these centers.
-Make a donation today to support the Intrepid Fallen Heroes Fund and our heroes suffering from the Invisible Wounds of War.
+Intrepid Spirit Centers are built on public support.
+Make a donation today to support the Intrepid Fallen Heroes Fund and our heroes suffering from the invisible wounds of war.

 Posted on November 18 2019 in Blog